3 Keys to Setting Boundaries for Children

 The one thing that children most appreciate about schedules is knowing what is going to happen and when.
 For children, the world can be a scary place.
 There is so much they don’t understand and so much they can’t control.
 Schedules and routines give them reliable predictability to count on.

-Every family’s schedule and routines will look different.
-Schedules and routines will change, sometimes with the season, sometimes with the years.
-And schedules and routines can be suspended for special occasions like vacations and birthdays.
+Every family’s schedules and routines will look different.
+Schedules and routines will change, sometimes with the seasons, and sometimes with the years.
+Schedules and routines can always be suspended for special occasions like vacations and birthdays.
+These are tools, not dictators!

 A schedule and its accompanying routines provide you with the flexibility and freedom to have new experiences while also ensuring the important parts of life (which are not laundry and dishes) don’t fall through the cracks.